 Drug discovery and chemistry, Andrei Konradi, PhD: Dr. Konradi has 25 years of industrial drug discovery experience and has conceived compound classes that include seven drug candidates that have been tested in humans.
 Dr. Konradi provides virtualized medicinal chemistry for several startup drug discovery companies including Cortexyme and Vivace Therapeutics and has experience with peripheral and CNS targets, autoimmune disease, and cancer.

-We maintain a database of venture investment into biopharma startups as well as exits (M&A and IPOs).
 Below are a few tools we've built to allow you to interact with the data.
 We use the database primarily for internal purposes but have a limited API for a few specific queries.
 If you are interested in learning more about the database, contact us.